yoiwa-personal/hex-m17n/README.md

 ## Appendix A:  the brief description of "undocumented" options.

-Please do not use these in general cases, as it might be either changed, extended or deleted in future releases.
+Please do not use these options in general cases, as it might be changed, extended or removed in future releases.

  *  ``--no-reset-status``:

     "Hex" treats ISO-2022 input as slightly deviated from its standard.
-To avoid never-ending "Mojibakes" caused by non-intended, unlucky occurrence of the escape sequences, our decoder forcibly resets a part of ISO-2022 shift status on some terminal control characters, such as CR, LF or NUL.
+To avoid never-ending "mojibakes" caused by non-intended, unlucky occurrence of the escape sequences, our decoder forcibly resets a part of ISO-2022 shift status on some terminal control characters, such as CR, LF or NUL.
 The